Do you have enemies?

 The word enemy in Webster’s is defined as “one that is antagonistic to another, especially : one seeking to injure, overthrow, or confound an opponent.”
 It also uses it in context that items can be your enemy (something harmful or deadly like alcohol, etc), also a military adversary or a hostile unit or brute force.

-And then let’s not forget about the definition that it can be a thing that causes destruction in our life.
+Let’s not forget about the things that cause destruction in our life.
 Items like alcohol, pornography, sugar, vanity, celebrity culture and politics come to mind.

 God has a lot to say about how we should treat others.